Rule 2: The Practice

 2-8.7.
 Suspension of Briefing Delays

-A party may by written motion request that the Court of Appeal suspend briefing delays for good cause.
-If the court grants the request for suspension of the briefing delays, the clerk shall set new briefing delays as directed by the Court.
-The act of filing the motion to suspend briefing delays does not suspend the delays; a suspension is effective only as ordered by the Court.
+A party may by written motion request that the Court of Appeal suspend the briefing delays for good cause.
+If the court grants the request for suspension of the briefing delays, the clerk shall set new briefing delays as directed by the court.
+The act of filing the motion to suspend the briefing delays shall not suspend the delays; a suspension is effective only as ordered by the court.

 Rule 2-9.
 Substitution of Parties